nesquena/rabl/README.md

 ## Breaking Changes ##

+ * v0.8.0 (released Feb 14, 2012) removes multi_json dependency and
+   relies on Oj (or JSON) as the json parser.
+Simplifies code, removes a dependency but you might want to remove any references to MultiJson.

  * v0.6.14 (released June 28, 2012) requires the use of render_views
    with RSpec to test templates.
 Otherwise, the controller will simply pass through the render command as it does with ERB templates.